PX4/PX4-Autopilot/README.md

 ### Community supported

-These boards don't fully comply industry standards, and thus is solely maintained by the PX4 publc community members.
+These boards don't fully comply industry standards, and thus is solely maintained by the PX4 public community members.

 ### Experimental